 It's frustrating to buy an item and later see it selling for significantly less.
 Fortunately, Costco offers a price adjustment policy that may allow you to receive a refund for the difference—if you know how it works.

-Many shoppers aren't aware that price drops, including manufacturer discounts and some in-store markdowns, can qualify for adjustments within a specific time window.
+Many shoppers aren't aware that price drops, including manufacturer discounts and in-store markdowns, can qualify for price adjustments within 30 days.
 Costco doesn't automatically issue refunds, so it's up to the customer to request one.

 This guide explains when price adjustments apply, how clearance pricing is handled, and why online and warehouse prices are treated differently—so you can take advantage of savings when they become available.